 Frequently Asked Questions

-Can I combine burst fade with high taper elements?
+Can I combine a burst fade with high taper fade elements?

 Local Reviews from Major Cities